lanoid/payment-health/README.md

 - Put data into redux so it fan be refreshed into browser cache when available.
 - Render this data as html on the server and refresh once per day.
 - Add currency processing.
-- Read the instructions properly!
+- Read the instructions properly, d’oh, spent my time building the heatmap, instead of using the amounts!